Laser treatment of tooth hypersensitivity

 Very often, the above problems occur simultaneously, causing hypersensitivity of the teeth.
 What is the course of treatment?
 Here is a simplified scheme:

 - The dentist is conducting an intraoral examination and medical history with the patient to determine the cause of tooth hypersensitivity.

 - The doctor protects the hypersensitive surfaces of the teeth with fluorine gel and exposure – activates a 635nm wavelength laser.

 - Depending on the established reasons, the doctor instructs the patient about further treatment, as in order for treatment of hypersensitivity to be effective it is necessary to eliminate its causes.
 Without taking additional steps recommended by the dentist, the risk of recurrence of tooth hypersensitivity is high.

-- How to take care of your teeth to avoid hypersensitivity? – Proper care for oral hygiene is very important in the case of the fight against tooth hypersensitivity.
+- How to take care of your teeth to avoid hypersensitivity? – Proper oral hygiene is very important in the fight against tooth sensitivity.
 After laser procedure, we recommend that our patients use dental rinses at least once a day in the evening, use dental pastes with low abrasion, proper brushing – avoiding wiping damaged tooth tissues and recurrence of ailments.